 Formula rents are also subject to rent caps each year to ensure continued affordability to tenants in high property value areas.
 The rent cap is the upper limit which associations can charge for a property irrespective of its formula rent, so if the formula exceeds the capped rent, then the capped rent is charged.
 The rent cap varies by number of bedrooms, but not by location or value of property.
 The rent caps are published each year by the Regulator.

-At the end of each tenancy the property shall be relet at the formula + flexibility subject to the results of the affordability assessment.
+Within Bernicia, the agreed practice when a property is relet is to relet at the formula + flexibility subject to the results of the affordability assessment.

 Affordable Rent